Zhen Zhen

 Zhen Zhen made her public debut on December 22, 2007, and was weaned in early 2009.
 Zhen Zhen, along with her sister Su Lin, were sent to Bifengxia Panda Base in China on September 24, 2010.

 In 2018, Zhen Zhen was released into the wild as part of a research project, with a collar attached to her neck.
 She walked through a village when finding food, drawing attention from the residents.
 Zhen Zhen explored for several hours, before being sedated and brought back to the Wolong Shensuping Panda Base.
 Wu Daifu, the director of the Hetaoping panda training base said in a phone interview with China Central Television that the base allows Zhen Zhen out of her enclosure to possibly mate with wild pandas.

+In 2019, Zhen Zhen gave birth to a male, Yun Chuan.
+In 2024, Yun Chuan was sent to the San Diego Zoo, Zhen Zhen's birthplace.